UPDATED Sept 2018 / Sharron Lovell

 Overview: Platform-native content is a controversial issue – Read this for a brilliant overview by Emily Bell (who you should be following on twitter).
 While platform-native content reaches wide and far, so far Facebook and Google are the winners and media orgs are the losers of critical advertising revenue.
 Plus publishers are somewhat at the mercy of Facebook algorithms.
 Then we have seen a narrowing of styles and formats which instead of using the creative space of the web, often look and feel very similar.
 For example, readable video can work, but often dumbs things down.
 Still, producing tailored content for specific platforms is not going away soon and can be useful and reach a wide audience!
 As things continue to evolve new opportunities are opening up too.
 Plus -platform-native content is your assignment this week – so you’ll have to at least try it once!

 - We will show plenty of examples in class of all platforms, feeding you with inspiration for your team assignments.

 - In this week’s assignment, the class will act as one newsroom.
 Just as large newsrooms have separate and specific native platforms teams.

-- TOPIC TO BE CONFIRMED IN CLASS ON 5TH JANUARY.
+- TOPIC TO BE CONFIRMED IN CLASS on MONDAY

-- Each team must devise a distribution strategy that is unique to each of their social media outlets.
+- Each team must devise a production and distribution strategy suitable for their platform.